wireapp/wire-server/docs/developer/api-versioning.md

 In the past, we have made sure that the api is changed in a way that the backend can be newer than the client, and then releasing the change on the backend first.
-This worked well on the cloud where we had control, but fails a lot in the on-prem setting, and will get worse with federation taking off: if we add a new end-point to the API, the backend will still be able to handle older clients that simply don't know about that end-point, but the client won't handle old backends well, since it will try to call the end-point, and fail.
+This worked well on the cloud where we had control, but fails a lot in the on-prem setting: if we add a new end-point to the API, the backend will still be able to handle older clients that simply don't know about that end-point, but the client won't handle old backends well, since it will try to call the end-point, and fail.

+The problem becomes more complicated still if you think about backends talking to other backends in the context of federation: An HTTP server will act as a client inside the handler function, and the version it responds with may differ from the version it talks to another backend it needs to query.

-The new approach outlined here therefore supports API versions.
+The new approach outlined here introduces API versions to address this problem.
 Every API version is only compatible with itself, but every node in the network can support a *set of API versions*.
 A HTTP client can query the set of supported versions from an HTTP server, and then pick one that works for it.

+We believe this is a good approach to solve all our API compatibility problems both between apps and backends and between backends in the context of federation, but we also list some open questions (and probably forget to list more).

-In the following, we will refer to HTTP clients as "clients", no matter whether it is a backend talking to another backend (federation); and to HTTP servers as "server", no matter which API is it serving (federation or app).
-This approach is intended to work for both.
+In the following, we will refer to HTTP clients as "clients", no matter whether it is an app or a backend talking to another backend (federation); and to HTTP servers as "server", no matter which API is it serving (federation or app).

 # Versions and servant routing tables